 Dybala almost restored parity 10 minutes later, but the Argentine’s first-time strike sailed inches wide of the mark.

-The Serie A champions threw everything forward in search of a winning goal in the latter stages but met stern resistance from the determined Genoa team.
+The Serie A champions threw everything forward in search of a winning goal in the latter stages but met stern resistance from a determined Genoa team.

-Despite the stalemate, Juve maintained their foothold on the log.
+Despite the stalemate, Juve maintained their foothold on the league.

 Juve will now shift their focus to this week’s UEFA Champions League clash with United.